CHAPTER ONE

 This was it.

-Harper stepped into the alley, Glock raising a fraction.
+Harper stepped into the alley, her Glock raised a fraction.

-She found the girl near the back exit of the club, sprawled on stained concrete like discarded trash.
-A pale, sharp-featured vampire crouched over her, one hand braced by her head, the other gripping her shoulder.
-His mouth was wet with blood, smeared sloppily across his chin like he’d never learned to eat clean.
+She found the girl near the club’s back exit, sprawled on stained concrete like discarded trash.
+A pale, sharp-featured vampire crouched over her, one hand braced beside the girl’s head, the other gripping her shoulder.
+His mouth was wet with blood, smeared across his chin as if he had never learned to drink clean.

 He didn’t bother to hide what he was doing.
-That told Harper everything she needed to know about his intelligence level.
+That told Harper everything she needed to know about his intelligence.

 “Step away from her,” Harper said.